top of page

 My work is published by Echo Journal.
 My PhD investigating the influence of instrument, gender and community on the improvising voice was completed in 2024.

-Underscore and Invtiation Scores with David Leahy
+Underscore and Spaces with David Leahy

 David and I are exploring how we can improvise and research in and with our local ecologies.
 This builds on the Underscore practice David has developed.
 From it invitation scores often emerge.
-We see free improvisation as a life practice in which we think and make with our local environment.
+We see free improvisation as a life practice in which we think and make with our local spaces.
 This takes from autotheory and the feminist theorising of Donna Haraway but is rooted in our local ecologies, human, woodland, urban and coastal.